AlexHomebrew/IntegerSequence/README.md

-Utility Java program to determine ascending sequence parts of an int array.
+Utility Java program to determine ascending parts of an int array.